dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 `AuthorizeCall` is the sole authority source.
 Construction uses the documented zero nonce and immortal era, a zero tip, and default Revive origin.
-The constructor still retains nonzero/version/ genesis/weight checks, metadata validation, and the base call filter.
+The constructor still retains nonzero/version/ genesis/weight checks, recursive Orbis Storage validation, metadata validation, and the base call filter.
 The payment wrapper derives its explicit skip after authorization.
 No native/asset withdrawal or feeless quota preparation occurs.
 The same result is derived after decoding from the exact authorized origin, and SCALE input cannot forge that origin.
 When PGAS is added, the outer payment